liamscarratt-cloud/liamscarratt-cloud.github.io/_pages/portfolio.md

 description: "Creative and technical projects by Dr Liam R. J. Scarratt, including music, absurdist comedy, and science outreach."
 ---

 Alongside my work in chemistry and education, I have a long-standing involvement in music, comedy, and performance.
-Below is a record of projects, productions, and performances I have been part of."
+Below is a record of projects, productions, and performances I have been part of.

 ## Comedy and Theatre